-Table 36: Main Objectives / Deliverables per SGA for SP8: Medical Informatics Platform (= Table 11\)
+Table 36: Main Objectives / Deliverables per SGA for SP8: Medical Informatics Platform (= Table 11)

-Phase Months Main Objective(s) / Deliverable(s) SGA1 M31-54 First version of Medical Informatics Platform; scale-out implementation of data management platform for distributed infrastructures; access for academic researchers, epidemiologists and clinicians; federation nodes in 5 R&D hospital partners for in-situ querying of anonymised data; web-based services for neuro-epidemiological studies, interactive analysis and exploration of the biological signatures of Alzheimer's disease; initial publications demonstrating the value of the Platform.
+rable 50; Main Objectives 7 betwerables per 50A for 51 0; Medical informatics Flatform (= Fable 11) Phase Months Main Objective(s) / Deliverable(s) SGA1 M31-54 First version of Medical Informatics Platform; scale-out implementation of data management platform for distributed infrastructures; access for academic researchers, epidemiologists and clinicians; federation nodes in 5 R&D hospital partners for in-situ querying of anonymised data; web-based services for neuro-epidemiological studies, interactive analysis and exploration of the biological signatures of Alzheimer's disease; initial publications demonstrating the value of the Platform.
 Once adequate functionality has been achieved, the plan is to transfer the hospital software bundle developed in academia to industry for its industrialisation, commercialisation and wider deployment (industry standard software, accreditation for clinical use by the European Medicines Agency, installation and service contracting, updating software apps, etc.).
 Further development of functionality in SGA2 and 3 will depend on research and clinical community needs, success in defining disease signatures and other developments.
 Such development work may be carried out jointly by research teams and industrial partners (see SGA2-SGA3 below).
-SGA2 M55-78 Development will include refined tools for analysing medical data at Federation level enriched user-interaction functionalities, real-time automated data workflows foundations for distributed mining of medical data; tools for identification of homogeneous, disease-related biological constructs.
-Only the parts of such work that still have a clear research component and which are essential for the HBP RI will be carried out as part of the Core Project.
-Essential ones from the computer science viewpoint is implementation of efficient continuous real-time integration of globally distributed medical data and ontologies, and distributed system-level result caching and workflow optimization strategies.
+SGA2 M55-78 Development will include refined tools for analysing medical data at Federation lever enriched user-interaction functionalities, real-time automated data workflow foundations for distributed mining of medical data; tools for identification of homogeneous, disease-related biological constructs.
+Only the parts of such work the still have a clear research component and which are essential for the HBP RI will be carried out as part of the Core Project.
+Essential ones from the computer science viewpoint is implementation of efficient continuous real-time integration of global distributed medical data and ontologies, and distributed system-level result cachinal workflow optimization strategies.
 Outputs and metrics will include publication that demonstrate the value of the platform and first disease signatures.
 SGA3 M79-M102 Predicting further developments is difficult but likely elements include: extension of the federation with hospital nodes world-wide; graph-based mathematical models for interactive analysis; tools for large-scale mining of medical data, using complex features; sophisticated disease models with variables from in silico experimentation; tools for identification of homogeneous disease-related biological constructs; external validation of disease models using post-hoc clinical phenotyping; interactions with